 BA anglisztika záróvizsga-tételsor

 The comprehensive examination concluding your BA English studies is not another end-of-the-semester exam (“kollokvium”).
 The subjects below demand much broader literary intelligence: integrative skills are needed in handling lecture and seminar materials as well as related required readings.
-Students will have the option to choose between sub-topics in the Literature and Culture section (A) when indicated (a., b., c., etc).
-In the case of the Linguistics section (B), students will be given a sample written text (if applicable, except in cases marked with an asterisk (*) to practically demonstrate the linguistic phenomenon in question.
-Students are required to random-pick a topic from both groups (A) and (B) at the finals and to talk about the topic intelligently and concisely for cca.
-15 minutes.
+Students will have the option to choose between sub-topics when indicated (a., b., c., etc).
+Students are required to random-pick a topic from both groups (A) and (B) at the finals and to talk about the topics intelligently and concisely for cca.
+15-20 minutes.

 (A) English-Speaking Literatures and Cultures